 Use protective eyewear.
 Protect your eyes when doing chores around the house, playing sports, or on the job to prevent eye injuries from happening.
 This includes wearing safety glasses, goggles, safety shields, and eye guards that are made of polycarbonate.

 Wear sunglasses.
-When purchasing sunglasses, look for ones that block out 99 to 100% of both UVA and UVB radiation, so you can keep your vision sharp and eyes healthy.
-A hat offers great protection, too!
+When purchasing sunglasses, look for ones that block out 99 to 100% of both UVA and UVB radiation, so you can keep your eyes healthy.
+Prolonged exposure to sunlight can increase your risk for getting an eye disease.
+A wide-brimmed hat offers great protection, too!